| Main index | Section 8 | 日本語 | Options |

 | |

-hops | IPv6 addresses for intermediate nodes, which will be put into type 0 routing header. |
+| IPv6 addresses for intermediate nodes, which will be put into type 0 routing header. | |

-host | IPv6 address of the final destination node. |
+| IPv6 address of the final destination node. | |

-When using ping6 for fault isolation, it should first be run on the local host, to verify that the local network interface is up and running.
+When using ping for fault isolation, it should first be run on the local host, to verify that the local network interface is up and running.
 Then, hosts and gateways further and further away should be "pinged".
 Round-trip times and packet loss statistics are computed.
 If duplicate packets are received, they are not included in the packet loss calculation, although the round trip time of these packets is used in calculating the round-trip time statistics.
 When the specified number of packets have been sent (and received) or if the program is terminated with a SIGINT, a brief summary is displayed, showing the number of packets sent and received, and the minimum, mean, maximum, and standard deviation of the round-trip times.

 This program is intended for use in network testing, measurement and management.
-Because of the load it can impose on the network, it is unwise to use ping6 during normal operations or from automated scripts.
+Because of the load it can impose on the network, it is unwise to use ping during normal operations or from automated scripts.

 This means that if you have a data-dependent problem you will probably